jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (e) the address for service of the EPA.
 (3) The following persons may make a further submission on the matter:
-  (a) any person representing a relevant aspect of the public interest; and (b) any person that has an interest in the request, change, or variation greater than the interest that the general public has; and
-  (c) the local authority.
+  (a) any person representing a relevant aspect of the public interest; and (b) any person that has an interest in the matter greater than the interest that the general public has; and (c) the local authority.
 (4) However, a further submission—
   (a) may only be in support of or in opposition to a submission made on a matter under section 149E: